RetrO-M/Malicious-Tool/README.md

 # C++
 - The C++ version you want the files in a folder, maybe it's its folders, then its files on Linux

+# C
+- The C version you want the files in a folder, maybe it's its folders, then its files on Linux

 # Important
 - I am not responsible...